danielpeter/specfem3d_globe/12_changing_the_model.md

 >       call MPI_BCAST(AMM_V%beta,14*34*37*73,MPI_DOUBLE_PRECISION,0,MPI_COMM_WORLD,ier)
 >       call MPI_BCAST(AMM_V%pro,47,MPI_DOUBLE_PRECISION,0,MPI_COMM_WORLD,ier)

 Rotation of the anisotropic tensor elements from one coordinate system to another coordinate system may be accomplished based upon the subroutine `rotate_aniso_tensor`.
-Use of this routine requires understanding the coordinate system used in `SPECFEM3D_GLOBE`, as discussed in Appendix [cha:Reference-Frame-Convention].
+Use of this routine requires understanding the coordinate system used in `SPECFEM3D_GLOBE`, as discussed in Appendix [\[cha:Reference-Frame-Convention\]](#cha:Reference-Frame-Convention).

 ### Point-Profile Models